TomJennyDev/CoderEcommerce_FE/README.md

 ## Description

-A social platform web application built with MERN stack.
+Ecommerce Platform web application built with MERN stack.
 This is the codebase for the MongoDB NodeJS and Express RESTful backend API.

-This is the solution for the full-stack web dev course @CoderSchoolVn

 ## Features

-This include all common features of a Social Platform.
+This include all common features of a Ecommerce Platform.

 ### User authentication and managing account (UserFlow)